yulyugin/cpuid-g/README.md

 # ggg-cpuid

-A set of CPU identification tools for Intel® IA-32, IA-64 and ARM systems.
+A set of CPU identification tools for Intel® IA-32, IA-64 and ARM® systems.

-arm/  : To build for ARM®, use a C compiler capable to generate ARM binaries.
+arm/  : To build for ARM®, use a C compiler capable to generate ARM® binaries.
 Since identification registers is a privileged resource on this architecture, a Linux kernel driver has to be loaded.
 This requires root privileges.
-To measure CPUID value on ARM follow the next steps:
+To measure CPUID value on ARM® follow the next steps:

     $ make
     $ ./ggg-cpuid.sh